Translate

 Required for all students in the EOP program.
 Roommates do not have to be part of the program.

-EOP is an invitation-only program focused on helping improve the access, retention and graduation of students through encouraging success, community building and empowerment.
+An RLC for EOP participants.
+EOP is a program to improve the access, retention and graduation of students through encouraging success, community building and empowerment.
 EOP participants live with other members of the program in their own Learning Community, though they may invite non-EOP members to be their roommates.

 Honors